asaschachar/optimizely-manager-js/README.md

 ```

 ## TODO
-- Build node & web packages from the same source
 - Wrap localStorage in check of whether it exists
 - Add tests and attempt to get to 100% unit test coverage
 - Start separate ticket on figuring out how to put datafile on window variable